hubmapconsortium/portal-docs/README.md

   - deployed to DEV/TEST/STAGE Monday after 5pm,
   - and, if QA passes, on production by Tuesday afternoon.

-When these changes will be deployed to production is TBD.

 This is the default: If something needs to be out faster, we can make it happen.